 Yassine Echcherki is originally from Fez, Morocco.
-He graduated with a Bachelor of Science degree in Business Administration and Marketing at Central Washington University and is currently pursuing his Master of Science in Structures of Data Analytics.
+He graduated with a Bachelor of Science degree in Business Administration and Marketing at Central Washington University and his Master of Science in Structures of Data Analytics.
 In addition to speaking his native Arabic language, Yassine is fluent in French and English.
 He worked for the U.S. Peace Corps as an Arabic language instructor and culture trainer for Peace Corps Volunteers.
 Yassine has also facilitated cross-cultural and educational programs for several American organizations and volunteered as a teacher in a primary school in Citta Del Castelo, Italy.
 In 2010, Yassine was selected to participate in the U.S. State Department’s Middle East Partnership Initiative (MEPI) Student Leaders Program at Montana State University.
 This prestigious program brings young leaders from North Africa and the Middle East to learn leadership skills and to study democracy, human rights, and conflict resolution.
-Yassine also volunteers and teaches English to Syrian refugees in the greater Seattle area while providing them with localization and life coach services.
-Yassine strongly believes that cross-cultural education and international learning opportunities are the key to promote peace and enhance good friendship.
+Yassine has also volunteered and taught English to Syrian refugees in the greater Seattle area while providing them with localization and life coach services.
+Yassine strongly believes that cross-cultural education and international learning opportunities are the keys to promoting peace and enhancing good friendships.

 Evan Pugh first visited Morocco as part of a high school study abroad program.
 Subsequent study and work experiences as a Boren scholar and Fulbright researcher gave him wonderful opportunities to study Arabic, interview olive and almond farmers, and--of course--explore Morocco's beautiful and varied countryside!
 He loves how easy and rewarding travel is in Morocco.
 Mountainous coastlines, orchard-dotted heartlands, and rocky deserts are all an easy day trip apart.
 He is passionate about Moroccan history, language, and cuisine, and he always jumps at the opportunity to visit the Moroccan countryside.